AMWA-TV/nmos/README.md

 NMOS is a family name for specifications produced by the Advanced Media Workflow Association related to networked media for professional applications.

 See the top-level NMOS documentation page at <https://amwa-tv.github.io/nmos>
-for a list of published and in-progress specifications, and links to their GitHub repos and documentation.
+for a list of published and in-progress specifications and tools, and links to their GitHub repos and documentation.

 This repository provides general information about these Specifications,